-We will give you an injection with ChAdOx1 nCoV-19 or MenACWY into your arm and we will cover the vaccine site with a dressing.
-We will need to keep an eye on you in the waiting room of the department for 15-30 minutes after the vaccine.
-After this period the dressing will be removed, and the injection site inspected.
+We will give you an injection with ChAdOx1 nCoV-19 or MenACWY into your arm and we may cover the vaccine site with a dressing.
+In line with routine guidance, there is no longer a need to observe you after you have received the vaccination.
+If you feel ok, you can leave straight away.
 This whole process will be repeated again at the time of the booster vaccination day (Day 28 for Group 9 participants).